Medical Imaging Modalities involving X-rays and Medical Radiation

 Magnetic Resonance Angiography (MRA): Non-invasive Vascular Imaging with MRI

 Some types of medical imaging function without ionising radiation; for example, magnetic resonance imaging (MRI), angiography, and ultrasound imaging have significant applications in diagnosing disease.
 Medical imaging modalities include single-photon emission computed tomography (SPECT), positron emission tomography (PET) and hybrid imaging systems such as PET/CT.
 Alternatively, other systems use the application of positron emission mammography (PEM) and radio-guided surgery (RGS).
-In addition, short and long-lived radioisotopes are applied to research and develop new imaging agents and associated targeted therapies.
+In addition, short- and long-lived radioisotopes are applied in research to develop new imaging agents and associated targeted therapies.
 Other techniques include computed tomography (CT), magnetic resonance imaging (MRI), ultrasound imaging and planar X-ray (analogue, portable and digital) systems.

 The main practical limitation of current medical imaging modalities is the special resolution required to elucidate detailed images of various structures within the human body.
 However, the rate of image acquisitions has increased over the last decade; this does not allow for the sensitivity required in order to express anatomical structure and function, which is limited by the radiation dose, amongst other factors.